davidBen-Adeji/project_manager/README.md

 # PROJECT MANAGER APP.
 (CREATED USING THE MERN STACK)

-A simple todo list app to add, edit, and delete tasks.
+A simple project manager app to add, edit, and delete tasks.
 Created using the MERN stack

 ## Live Demo